rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 2. the digraph **valuationdomain** , a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),
 3. the graph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a characteristic value in the range of the previous valuation domain,
 4. its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor,
 5. its associated **notGamma function** : a dictionary containing the actions that are not direct successors respectively predecessors of each action, automatically added by the object constructor.

-Technical documentation: :ref:`digraphs-label`
+See the refrence manual of the :ref:`digraphs-label`.

 The :code:`g.save('tutorialDigraph')` command stores the digraph *g* in a file named :code:`tutorialDigraph.py` with the following content::